Dylanluo05/DADY-Academy/index.md

-## Team DADY - FRQ Mini-Project
+## About DADY Academy

-What is Team DADY?
-It's Dylan, Aryan, Daniel, and Yash.
-This is our mini project to test frontend and deployment of our four FRQs from the past weeks.
-Go ahead and try out these links!
+What is DADY Academy?
+It's a tools website for different STEM classes, specifically Physics, Biology, Chemistry, and Statistics.
+They are specifically created to be useful based on what we have experienced and may have needed while we were taking these classes.
+Why DADY?
+It's our names: Dylan, Aryan, Daniel, and Yash.
+Enjoy!

-<button onclick="location.href='/DADY-ACADEMY/home';"> Home </button>
+<button onclick="location.href='/DADY-ACADEMY/';"> Home </button>

 ## Our Team - Github Links